kishore5242/spring-react/README.md

-# spring-react-sqlite
+# spring-react
-Boilerplate code for starting a project with Spring boot, ReactJS, SQLite.
+Boilerplate code for starting a project with Spring boot, ReactJS, H2 file based.